ndevvy/rails-lite/README.md

 ### Route
   - Parses route params using a given regular expression for the path
   - Instantiates the appropriate Controller, passing it the action to run, along with any route params

-## Flash
-  - Stores information (such as messages or errors), to be accessed & rendered by the views
-  - Can persist data through one redirect (by storing in a cookie for the next Flash to pick up) or show it on render (by storing in an instance variable that won't persist in a cookie)